reubenmiller/thin-edge.io/tests/RobotFramework/SETUP.md

 ## Pre-requiresites

-Before you can run the tests you need to install the pre-requisites (mainly python3, pip and nodejs).
+Before you can run the tests you need to install the pre-requisites (mainly docker, docker-compose python3, pip3 and nodejs).

 It is assumed that you are running on either MacOS or Linux.
 If you are a Windows users then use WSL 2 and follow the **Debian/Ubuntu** instructions, or just use the dev container option (which requries docker which again can be run under WSL 2).